 2009 Chichu Art Museum adds Claude Monet's Water Lilies, Cluster of Grass (1914-17) to its collection

 Naoshima Bath "I♥湯" opens for business

 The bathing facility, whose name is can be pronounced "I Love You," began business in July as an art facility where visitors can bathe as they view artworks.
-Managed by the non-profit Town-Naoshima Tourism Association and the Miyanoura District Association, among others, it represented a new stage in the partnership with the community.
+Managed by the non-profit Town-Naoshima Tourism Association, among others, it represented a new stage in the partnership with the community.

 2010 Lee Ufan Art Museum opens

 This art museum, featuring internationally renowned artist Lee Ufan, opened in June.
 It became a new landmark for Naoshima.